krzysztofGebski/krzysztofGebski/README.md

 I worked on a project for a European software reseller, employing a flexible microservices approach.

 I utilized Java and Angular to create an efficient and user-friendly system, connecting everything through RESTful APIs.
 I managed data with MySQL and enabled real-time communication with Kafka.
-To maintain smooth operations, I used Jenkins for deployments and managed tasks ni Jira.
+To maintain smooth operations, I used Jenkins for deployments and managed tasks in Jira.

 My expertise extends to Java development, where I created solutions for pharmacies and medical clinics.
 Comprehensive testing played a pivotal role in ensuring the reliability of our software.